Oxfordshire County Council logo

 A423 Kennington improvements programme

-We are improving the Kennington stretch of A423, including the replacement of the existing bridge structure and further additions, to prioritise space for cycling, walking and public transport.
-The programme will also enable flood alleviation for the area as part of the Oxford Flood Alleviation Scheme (OFAS), to be delivered by the Environment Agency (EA).
+We are improving the Kennington stretch of the A423, by replacing the existing bridge structure and prioritising space for cycling, walking and public transport.
+The programme will also complement the Oxford Flood Alleviation Scheme, to be delivered by the Environment Agency.

 About the improvements